 You can modify the runtime environment file on an already-running NEN or when installing a NEN.
-For details, see Install a New Standalone NEN.
+For details, see Install a New Standalone NEN for 2.3.10.

 1. Locate the NEN runtime environment file in the following directory: